jphong125/stellaapic/Writerside/topics/CreateWallet.md

 Create User Wallet

 ## Usage
-You can create a wallet for a specific user by calling the URL provided by Lucky Monaco.
+You can create a wallet for a specific user by calling the URL provided by Kyren.

 ## API URL
 For security reasons, we will notify you individually.